theory-amsterdam/website-theory-amsterdam/content/authors/fokkink/_index.md

 highlight_name: false
 ---

-One day per week (on Thursdays) I'm at Eindhoven University of Technology, as Professor of Model-Based System Engineering in the Control Systems Technology Group in the Faculty of Mechanical Engineering (room: GEM-Z 0.118, tel: +31 40 2473061).
+My research focus is on the formal design and analysis of distributed systems, broadly construed.
+I am the author of three textbooks on process algebra, formal verification of distributed systems, and distributed algorithms.

-My research is on various topics in computational complexity theory, quantum information theory and discrete mathematics.
-A unifying theme in my work is the interaction between amortization, symmetry and approximation.
+One day per week I'm at Eindhoven University of Technology, as Professor of Model-Based System Engineering in the Control Systems Technology Group in the Faculty of Mechanical Engineering.